swiftlang/swift-book/TSPL.docc/LanguageGuide/Concurrency.md

 to use global actor isolated state while ensuring that state is only accessed from within the actor.

+### Inferring an Isolated Conformance

+> Note:
+> Isolated conformance inference is an upcoming language feature.
+> To enable it in current language modes of Swift,
+> use the feature identifier `InferIsolatedConformances`.

-Isolated conformances are also inferred for global actor isolated types.
+Isolated conformances are inferred for global actor isolated types.
 The following code example declares a conformance to `Equatable` for a main-actor isolated class,